 Pull dead weeds and in a few days spray again on weeds that did not die.

+If you decide this is all too much trouble you can pick the dandelions from your garden and make tea instead!
 How do you kill unwanted grass and weeds in your garden permanently?
 Share your tips in the comments!